EdDataScienceEES/tutorial-Biodiversity-Hotspot-Mapping/index.md

 #### Check out our <a href="https://ourcodingclub.github.io/links/" target="_blank">Useful links</a> page where you can find loads of guides and cheatsheets.

-#### If you have any questions about completing this tutorial, please contact us on ourcodingclub@gmail.com
+#### If you have any questions about completing this tutorial, please contact me on s.xiong-8@sms.ed.ac.uk

 #### <a href="INSERT_SURVEY_LINK" target="_blank">We would love to hear your feedback on the tutorial, whether you did it in the classroom or online!</a>